 Shilin Night Market

-There’s a reason (or two) that Shilin Night Market often tops the top-ten lists of things to do in Taipei.
+There’s a reason (or two) that Shilin Night Market often tops lists of things to do in Taipei.
 As the largest night market in Taiwan, Shilin is a must-see.
 If you’re seeking out an authentic night market experience in Taipei, nothing beats it.

 Arrive at Shilin Night Market with an empty stomach: more than 500 food stalls await!
 Specialties include fried chicken, oyster vermicelli, and oyster omelets.
 You’ll also find plenty of Taipei’s most infamous late-night snack, stinky tofu.